Straupe

 Straupe (Groß-Roop) is a village in Straupe Parish, Cēsis Municipality in the Vidzeme region of Latvia.

 History

 Before the village was founded, the area was a part of the ancient Idumea country.
-The village of Straupe began to develop around the Lielstraupe Castle in the 14th century.
-Later became the trade center known in German as Roop, and received its town privileges in 1374.
-During the fourteenth century, Straupe flourished as part of the mercantile Hanseatic League.
-The town was destroyed during the Polish–Swedish War (1600–29).
+When the von Rosen family arrived, they first started building what would become the Lielstraupe Castle in the 13th century.
+By the 14th century the village of Straupe began to develop around the castle and later became the trade center.
+Due to its role along trade routes it became known in German as Roop, and received its town privileges in 1374.
+During the fourteenth century, Straupe flourished as part of the mercantile Hanseatic League and was on its way to becoming a 'Hansa City'.
+However, the town was destroyed during the fierce fighting of the Polish–Swedish War (1600–29).
+While mostly rebuilt, Straupe had lost its trade significance and eventually reverted back to village status by the 17th century.

+During the Latvian War of Independence, Straupe witnessed fighting between Estonian-Latvian and German Landeswehr forces in the Battle of Cesis (1919).

 Origin of name

 It is possible that Straupe name comes from the Livonian language word raupa, meaning "running water."